-(b) From and after the Closing, the Seller shall be, or shall cause one or more of the Seller Subsidiaries to be, solely responsible for any and all Liabilities arising in connection with any actual or threatened claim by any Transferred U.S. Employee that his or her employment in connection with the Business or otherwise with the Seller or any Seller Subsidiary was, as of the Closing Date (or, with respect to Inactive Business Employees, such later date such Inactive Business Employees terminate employment from Seller or any Seller Subsidiary), actually or constructively terminated as a direct or indirect result of or otherwise in connection with the consummation of the transactions contemplated by this Agreement, provided that Buyer shall be solely responsible for any Liabilities arising in connection with the providing of offers or hiring of Business Employees as required under this Article VI; (ii) the revocation of an offer of employment to a Business Employee by Buyer or an Affiliate thereof prior to Closing; or (iii) the termination of employment of a Transferred U.S. Employee by Buyer or an Affiliate thereof following the Closing.
+(b) From and after the Closing, the Seller shall be, or shall cause one or more of the Seller Subsidiaries to be, solely responsible for any and all Liabilities arising in connection with any actual or threatened claim by any Transferred U.S. Employee that his or her employment in connection with the Business or otherwise with the Seller or any Seller Subsidiary was, as of the Closing Date (or, with respect to Inactive Business Employees, such later date such Inactive Business Employees terminate employment from Seller or any Seller Subsidiary), actually or constructively terminated as a direct or indirect result of or otherwise in connection with the consummation of the transactions contemplated by this Agreement, provided that Buyer shall be solely responsible for any Liabilities arising in connection with (i) the failure of Buyer or an Affiliate thereof to comply with applicable Law or Buyer's obligations, in connection with the providing of offers or hiring of Business Employees as required under this Article VI; (ii) the revocation of an offer of employment to a Business Employee by Buyer or an Affiliate thereof prior to Closing; or (iii) the termination of employment of a Transferred U.S. Employee by Buyer or an Affiliate thereof following the Closing.